Domino’s Chick N’ Dip

 • Verbal identity

 Chicken is booming.
 It’s one of the fastest growing categories in fast food, fuelled by flavour experimentation and customer demand for more variety.
-Domino’s wanted a slice of that action.

 Chicken gave Domino’s permission to play, but it had to be rooted in recognisable brand assets.
 By straightening the domino and reimagining it as a flip-board, we created a design system that feels familiar yet opens up a whole new world of flavour.”

-Grant Willis, Creative Director & Founder ODA Branding
+Grant Willis, Creative Director & Founder, ODA Branding